-We have grown our AUM in this segment significantly in recent years, from \$3.7 billion as of December 31, 2005, the first full year of operations, to \$13.8 billion as of March 31, 2010, representing a compound annual growth rate of 36.6%.
-As of March 31, 2010, the segment's AUM was comprised of \$1.0 billion of assets managed in a publicly traded specialty finance company, \$8.1 billion of assets managed in structured finance vehicles and \$4.7 billion of assets managed in other types of investment vehicles and separately managed accounts.
-As of March 31, 2010, we had \$1.4 billion of uncalled commitments to investment funds and separately managed accounts in this segment.
+We have grown our AUM in this segment significantly in recent years, from \$3.7 billion as of December 31, 2005, the first full year of operations, to \$13.4 billion as of December 31, 2009, representing a compound annual growth rate of 38.3%.
+As of December 31, 2009, the segment's AUM was comprised of \$0.9 billion of assets managed in a publicly traded specialty finance company, \$8.1 billion of assets managed in structured finance vehicles and \$4.4 billion of assets managed in other types of investment vehicles and separately managed accounts.
+This AUM included \$0.8 billion of uncalled commitments.

 We generate income in our Public Markets segment from the management fees, incentive fees and carried interest that we receive from the companies, funds, accounts and vehicles that we manage, as well as transaction fees that may be paid by issuers in connection with specific investments.
-During the three months ended March 31, 2010, the segment generated \$15.7 million of fee related earnings and \$16.3 million of economic net income, representing 17% and 2% of our total segment amounts, respectively.
+During the year ended December 31, 2009, the segment generated \$10.6 million of fee related earnings and \$5.3 million of economic net income, representing 4% and less than one percent of our total segment amounts, respectively.

 Our Capital Markets and Principal Activities segment combines the assets we acquired in the Combination Transaction with our global capital markets business.
 Our capital markets business supports our firm, our portfolio companies and our clients by providing services such as arranging debt and equity financing for transactions, placing and underwriting securities offerings, structuring new investment products and providing capital markets advice.
-To allow us to carry out these activities, we are registered or authorized to carry out certain broker-dealer activities in various countries in North America, Europe and Asia.
+To allow us to carry out these activities, we are registered or authorized to carry out certain broker-dealer activities in various countries in North America, Europe and Asia